Frequently asked questions

 - We’re working to shrink our environmental footprint.
 We heard loud and clear that donors were concerned about the environmental impact and production costs of Jeans Day buttons and pins.
 So we did something to change that.
 We moved to online fundraising pages and virtual stickers that participants can proudly share.

-We heard that donors were concerned about the environmental impact and production costs of Jeans Day buttons and pins.
-That’s why we moved to online fundraising pages and virtual stickers.
+We heard from donors that they were concerned about the environmental impact and production costs of buttons and pins.
+So we moved to online fundraising pages and virtual stickers.

 Online donations: All donations of $20 or more with a valid address and email will receive a charitable receipt within minutes of their donation.